Living and studying in Germany

 Germans and fun

-- Some sketches of probably the greatest German comedian ever: Loriot on youtube (in German with English subtitles)
+- Some sketches by probably the greatest German comedian ever: Loriot on youtube (in German with English subtitles)

 - A more contemporary German comedian Michael Mittermeier (in English)

 Chinese version of the homepage of the Confucius Institute – which is located about 200 m from the MAOT office.

 Living in Erlangen

 - A collection of pictures by a private photographer.

 - A virtual tour through Erlangen (in German)

 - MAOT is located on a small campus whose buildings are former army barracks: this film on You Toube shows the area (0:51 – 1:10 shows our building)

 Local culture centres